Oyemi/Market-Basket-Analysis/README.md

 # Market Basket Analysis with Apriori Algorithm

 ## Overview
-This repository contains a Python script for performing Market Basket Analysis using the Apriori algorithm.
-The analysis is applied to a grocery sales dataset to discover associations between different products.
+This repository contains a Python script for performing Exploratory Data Analysis and Market Basket Analysis using the Apriori algorithm.
+The analysis is applied to a grocery sales dataset to  extract valuable insights from transaction data and discover associations between different products for the purpose of business optimization.

 ## Code Structure

 * Data Loading and Cleaning:
   - Load the grocery sales data and perform initial data cleaning.
   - Convert 'Member_number' to a string and 'Date' to datetime format.

+* Exploratory Data Analysis:
+  - Identify trends and patterns in customer purchases.

 * Unique Transactions:
   - Create a 'uniqueTransaction' column to group items purchased per customer per day.